Khelechy/argus/README.md

 Encountered a bug?
 Fork the repo and send a PR.

 Alternatively, open an issue and we'll get to it as soon as we can.

+### Building Target Language Libraries

+To contribute to building the ARGUS client libraries and conforming with the underlying standards and procedures please read the [contributing docs](https://github.com/Khelechy/argus/blob/main/CONTRIBUTING.md)